-Media advisory: Unions to mark Labour Day by launching electoral campaign for A Fair Canada
+Media Advisory: Unions to mark Labour Day by launching electoral campaign for A Fair Canada

-/EIN News/ -- HALIFAX, Aug.
-29, 2019 (GLOBE NEWSWIRE) -- CLC Secretary-Treasurer Marie Clarke Walker will be in Halifax to take part in the Halifax-Dartmouth & District Labour Council’s annual Labour Day event.
-Walker will be available to media to speak about “A Fair Canada for Everyone,” the CLC’s federal election campaign, launching on Labour Day.
+/EIN News/ -- TORONTO, Aug.
+29, 2019 (GLOBE NEWSWIRE) -- CLC President Hassan Yussuff will be in Toronto to take part in the Toronto & York Region Labour Council’s annual Labour Day Parade.
+Yussuff will be available to media to speak about “A Fair Canada for Everyone,” the CLC’s federal election campaign, launching on Labour Day.

 |Who: